Elements-Agency/benjaminjyoung/content/about.md

 ## Frequently Asked Questions ##

+### Do you offer copy prints? ###
+Yes, I try to offer prints for everywhere artwork I create in order to allow much more affordable access to my work for more people to enjoy.
+The more people I can get to enjoy my art is my overall goal.

 ### Who do you use for framing your original paintings? ###
 <a href="http://cyruscustom.com">Cyrus Custom Framing &amp; Art Gallery</a>, in Canton Ohio.
 It's the quality work I want to resonate that comes with owning one of my original paintings.

 ### How long have you been painting? ###
 Just a few months.
-Have not done any art since I was a child in middle school.
+I have not done any art since I was a child in middle school.

 ### Do you do commissions? ###
 Yes, if I like the idea of what you want me to paint.
 I'm a strong beleiver of not doing it, if I won't enjoy it.
-The emotions go in to my work and show.
+The emotions go in to my work and do show.

+### Will you sell me [insert painting] for less than listed? ###
+Yes.
+Only if you are local where you can pickup an original painting, where I don't have to pay for shipping or commission on my original curator site.
+This applies to orignals only.
+Copy prints, I will not neogiate, as the profit margin is already too slim with my production costs.